A Healthy Start to 2018

 This goal works because it is specific to breakfast, you can measure it (everyday), it’s realistic, and it has a clear end date (end of the week).

 Psst: Do you want to try something new for breakfast?
-We just launched some new grab n go breakfast items including a Green Gael Smoothie (it has kale!), a greek yogurt berry parfait AND overnight oats!
+Try the Green Gael Smoothie (it has kale!), a greek yogurt berry parfait or overnight oats in our Fresh to Go line at our Queen’s retail brands.